tari/83pa28d/lesson/day05.md

 ### Dividing

-Dividing is trickier still.
-The best way to do this is to take a page out of your math text book and multiply by a reciprocal.\
+**[CAPTAIN CALC EDIT]: Point out that this is an approximation** Dividing is trickier still.
+The best way to do this is to take a page out of your math text book and multiply by a reciprocal.
  To generate a reciprocal:

 1. Determine the number you want to divide by (the divisor).
 Figure out